storpool/storpool-openstack-integration/README.md

    have also been installed on all the hypervisor nodes (see the "Preliminary setup" section above).

-2. Let the StorPool OpenStack integration suite find your Nova drivers and make the necessary modifications in its own work directory:
+2. Let the StorPool OpenStack integration suite find your Nova drivers and and make the necessary modifications in its own work directory:

-        make clean
+        ./sp-openstack check
-        make nova
+        ./sp-openstack install nova

-3. Let the StorPool OpenStack integration suite install the updated Cinder
-   drivers:

-        # As root:
-        make nova-install

-4. Edit the `/etc/nova/nova.conf` file; comment out any existing `volume_drivers` lines and replace or add the following:
+3. Edit the `/etc/nova/nova.conf` file; comment out any existing `volume_drivers` lines and replace them with or add the following one:

         volume_drivers=storpool=nova.virt.libvirt.volume.LibvirtStorPoolVolumeDriver

-5. Restart the Nova compute and metadata-api services:
+4. Restart the Nova compute and metadata-api services:

         service nova-compute restart
         service nova-api-metadata restart